 Country Music Week began in 1977 as an annual event created to heighten awareness and increase exposure for Canada’s country music artists.
-Today, Country Music Week is made up of three components:a music festival, which includes a Songwriters’ Series, talent showcases, a full-day FanFest and a Countdown Concert prior to the awards show; the CCMA Awards Show, which is a 2-hour live, television special highlighting a year in country music; as well as an industry conference which allows the Canadian country music industry to honour those working behind the scenes via educational workshops, networking receptions, awards ceremonies and more.
+Today, Country Music Week is made up of three components:a music festival, which includes a Songwriters’ Series, talent showcases, a full-day FanFest, a Legends Show that pays tribute to Canada's most cherished country artists and a cabaret party where country fans can let loose; the CCMA Awards Show, which is a two-hour live, television special highlighting a year in country music; as well as an industry conference which allows the Canadian country music industry to honour those working behind the scenes via educational workshops and seminars, networking receptions, awards ceremonies and more.

-Country Music Week 2015 will be held in Halifax, NS from September 10 – 13.
+Country Music Week 2016 will be held in London, ON from September 8 – 11.
 To see a listing of fan events click here.
 If you’re an artist or a member of the music industry and would like to attend the industry conference, find full conference information and registration details here.

 Country Music Week entails countless hours of planning and preparation.
-The CCMA could not put on this event each year without the support of local organizing host committees, made up of various community stakeholders in each city.
-The Country Music Week 2015 Host Committee includes:
+The CCMA could not execute this major event year after year without the support and expertise of local organizing host committees, made up of community stakeholders.
+The core 2016 London Host Committee includes:

-Sponsors of Country Music Week and the 2015 CCMA Awards Show include FACTOR, Canada’s Private Radio Broadcasters and The Government of Canada through the Department of Canadian Heritage’s “Canada Music Fund”, Radio Starmaker Fund, the Province of Nova Scotia, the City of Halifax and Destination Halifax.
+Sponsors of Country Music Week and the 2016 CCMA Awards Show include FACTOR, Canada’s Private Radio Broadcasters and The Government of Canada through the Department of Canadian Heritage’s “Canada Music Fund”, Radio Starmaker Fund, the Province of Ontario, the City of London and London Tourism.

-For over 35 years, the Canadian Country Music Association has been bringing Country Music Week across the country.
+2016 marks the 40th anniversary of the Canadian Country Music Association bringing Country Music Week across the country.
 The following is a listing of past Country Music Week host cities:

 |2006||Saint John, NB|